Spinning Wheels of Adventure!

 A short piece on one of my lesser-known passions – Drive with a Difference

-While Maruti Suzuki always organizes diverse rallies to entertain and engage motorsports enthusiasts, my favorite remains #MSDesertStorm.
+While Maruti Suzuki always organises diverse rallies to entertain and engage motorsports enthusiasts, my favourite remains #MSDesertStorm.
 In fact, I have always made time for a Desert Safari whenever I chanced to visit Dubai.
 The experience of a powerful 4WD vehicle beneath you, making those impossible climbs on sand dunes you can’t see beyond is truly adrenaline pumping.
 These rides on an undulating, ever-shifting terrain are absolute edge-of-the-seat affairs.
 Long story short, dune bashing totally turns me on!

 Maruti Suzuki organises India’s mother-of-all dune-bashings every year – #MSDesertStorm.
-This is a grueling rally that covers a terrain that is not for the faint hearts!
+This is a gruelling rally that covers a terrain that is not for the faint hearts!
 Cutting through the inhospitable Thar (also called the Great Indian) Desert, the total distance of 2100 km over 6 days tests both the man and his machine thoroughly and comprehensively.
 While there are rallies and rallies galore that take place on different terrain, a desert rally has its own pull for adventure lovers.
-The shifting sands, the sudden loss of control, the heat, dust, and grime, the mostly monotonous landscape and the unpredictability of what may lie ahead after the next turn – all adds to its appeal.
+The shifting sands, the sudden loss of control, the heat, dust, and grime, the mostly monotonous landscape and the unpredictability of what may lie ahead after the next turn – all add to its appeal.

 The fifteenth edition of the Maruti Suzuki Desert Storm concluded on 4th of February this year.
 Competitors could test their mettle in 4 categories – Moto (exclusively for two-wheelers), Xtreme, Ndure, and Xplore.
 While normal vehicles could participate in Ndure and Xplore categories, the vehicles taking part in Xtreme categories needed to be equipped with additional safety features that included (but were not limited to) roll bar/cage, non-reclining rally seats, safety harness, first aid kit, extraction kit et al.